 Stage | Details |

 Application Notice | Use Form N244 to make the application, and pay the relevant fee (check Form EX50 for the most up to date details of the fee).
 You should state the grounds for applying to set aside and whether the application is made under CPR 13.2 or 13.3, or both.
-A draft of the order requested should be attached. |
+A draft of the order requested should be attached.
+One of our business dispute solicitors can help you for a small fee. |

-Supporting Evidence | The evidence ought to establish the factual basis for the application; for example, the claimant entered judgment prematurely or an explanation as to why there was a delay in seeking to have default judgment set aside.
-This should be put in Part C of the form (if brief), or in a witness statement/affidavit). |
+Supporting Evidence | The evidence should explain the reasons for the application; for example, the claimant entered judgment prematurely or an explanation as to why there was a delay in seeking to have default judgment set aside.
+This should be put in Part C of the form (if brief), or in a witness statement. |

 Notice of application | The application notice, draft order and evidence in support must be served on the claimant at least three clear days before the court is due to deal with the application. |